OpenCollarTeam/opencollarteam.github.io/docs/Animations.md

 ## Antislide

-Check this box and set a pose to allow the sub to walk while a collar pose is active.
+Check this box and set a pose to allow the sub to walk while a collar pose is active.  **This function is not necessary if using the OpenCollar Sub AO, and may conflict with it if both are active**.

 To add your own walk to AntiSlide:  Choose a higher priority (such as priority 4 or 5) modifiable walk animation.
 Rename it:
 > ~walk_[nameofwalk] .